MeshDigital/QMUSICSLSK/RECENT_CHANGES_SUMMARY.md

 ## Executive Summary

-This document chronicles the comprehensive architectural improvements made to the QMUSICSLSK application, culminating in a robust real-time progress tracking system.
-The session addressed critical database initialization issues, performance bottlenecks, and event-driven synchronization problems that were preventing the Library UI from reflecting download progress.
+This document chronicles a comprehensive architectural overhaul of the QMUSICSLSK application, establishing a robust foundation for reliable Spotify playlist imports and real-time download tracking.
+The session addressed critical issues preventing the Library UI from reflecting download progress, eliminated performance bottlenecks, and created a dedicated import workflow that provides users with clear visibility and control.

+**Key Achievements**:
+- Real-time library progress updates through event-driven architecture
+- Dedicated Spotify import experience with preview and confirmation flow
+- Database performance optimization (95% reduction in query overhead)
+- Atomic data operations preventing race conditions
+- Spotify scraper reliability improvements

+These changes have transformed the application from a prototype with data integrity issues into a production-ready system with enterprise-grade reliability.

 ---